MarcRGM/Plant-Care-Information/README.md

-# Plant-Care-Information
+# Plant Care Information

-# Water-Down is a plant care information website that helps the user gain information about a certain plant
+Water-Down is a plant care information website that helps the user gain information about a certain plant